T

 Ask first

-Shredded codfish with potatoes, onions, and scrambled eggs, often garnished with olives and parsley.
-While ingredients are potentially kosher, preparation in a non-kosher kitchen with shared utensils poses a risk.
+Shredded codfish with potatoes, onions, and scrambled eggs.
+While the ingredients are potentially kosher, preparation in a non-kosher kitchen with shared utensils and oil poses a high risk.

 Caldo Verde